 I have spoken in the House before about my career before politics as a city planner and I have shared the story of how that experience led me to enter public life.
 As an urban planner, I became all too familiar with the sorry state of our nation's infrastructure and the serious threat that it posed to the sustainability, security, prosperity and even the livability of our communities.
 I was also keenly aware of the opportunity before us, the potential of infrastructure to set our cities and towns up for success, if only we could find the confidence to invest in our cities, our towns and our own future.

-I answered the call that I heard to enter federal politics because I wanted to be part of a team that would make historic investments in infrastructure to help literally reshape communities for the better.
+I answered the call that I heard to enter federal politics because I wanted to be part of a team that would make historic investments in infrastructure to help to literally reshape communities for the better.

 As city and town planners, we have a vision for Canada where our communities empower citizens, where our communities lead Canada toward its best days.
-As planners, we push for a connected Canada with world-class local and regional public transit systems that get us not just to work on time but across the province dependably; an inclusive Canada with secure and affordable housing options for middle- and low-income Canadians, with quick and direct access to the places where we live, work and play, the supermarket, the doctor's office, the school, the neighbourhood day care and the ice rink.
-We push for a resilient Canada that is well prepared for the challenges that come with a changing climate and rising sea levels, cities and towns that are cleaner and less reliant on sources of energy that pollute our skies and harm our health, communities that are less resource intensive and do more with less; and a vibrant Canada strengthened by cities and towns that feel like home with community centres, libraries, YMCAs, museums, theatres and parks.
+As planners, we push for a connected Canada with world-class local and regional public transit systems that get us not just to work on time but across the province dependably, an inclusive Canada with secure and affordable housing options for middle- and low-income Canadians, with quick and direct access to the places where we live, work and play, the supermarket, the doctor's office, the school, the neighbourhood day care and the ice rink.
+We push for a resilient Canada that is well prepared for the challenges that come with a changing climate and rising sea levels, cities and towns that are cleaner and less reliant on sources of energy that pollute our skies and harm our health, communities that are less resource intensive and do more with less, and a vibrant Canada strengthened by cities and towns that feel like home, with community centres, libraries, YMCAs, museums, theatres and parks.

 Here is the good news.
 The Canada we seek is closer now than it has ever been.
 We are on the threshold of sweeping transformation and the renewal of the Canadian community experience.